Rick Peterson has grown up knowing baseball his entire life.

 I think with the core of these guys right here is really special.
 They seem to be really special people because one of the things I’ve always said is the prerequisite to being an All-Star is you got to be an Al-Star person.
 And it seems to me that these guys have the right work ethic.
 I mean, what Noah did this offseason to come in this kind of phenomenal shape, that’s a major commitment.
 There’s an incredibly high price to be best, and that does not come cheaply.

 These guys seem committed to do that and that’s really special.

 MMO: Thank you again for your generous time, Rick.
-Tt was great to speak with you and look back on your incredible career in the game.
+It was great to speak with you and look back on your incredible career in baseball.

 Rick: My pleasure, Mathew.
 Be well.